aaronzberger/EdnaBackend/README.md

 We also can now store the coordinates of all the nodes in the region for quick access later.
 Run `src/pre_processing/parse_json.py` to store the nodes from `overpass.json` file into Redis.

 ### Block Creation
 Now, with our understanding of nodes and blocks, we can create the actual `Block` objects and store them in Redis.
 This involves associating the abodes with the blocks, and creating the `Abode` and `Block` objects fully (apart from adding voters to the `Abode`s).
-Run `src/pre_processing/make_blocks.py`. **This will soon transition to SmartyStreets or equivalent, which provides unique abode keying, address matching, etc.**
+Run `src/pre_processing/make_blocks.py`.

 ### Universe Matching
 Finally, we can associate the `universe.csv` file with these `Abode`s and add the voters to their respective `Abode`s.
 Run `src/pre_processing/process_universe.py` to do this.
-This also pre-populates the distance matrices for `node`s and `Block`s to save time later. **This will also soon change once a scalable address matching system is implemented, since the current matching between `Abode`s and `universe.csv` is not scalable.**
+This also pre-populates the distance matrices for `node`s and `Block`s to save time later.

 ## Route Optimization